TheOneTheProdigy/DCC-Locomotive-Throttle/README.md

     * Click *Upload*

 Notes:
-   * WiTcontroller version 1.19 or later requires WiThrottleProtocol version 1.1.3 or later.
+   * DCCTrainController version 1.19 or later requires WiThrottleProtocol version 1.1.3 or later.
-   * WiTcontroller version 1.06 or later requires WiThrottleProtocol version 1.1.2 or later.
+   * DCCTrainController version 1.06 or later requires WiThrottleProtocol version 1.1.2 or later.
-   * WiTcontroller version 1.01 or later requires WiThrottleProtocol version 1.1.0 or later.
+   * DCCTrainController version 1.01 or later requires WiThrottleProtocol version 1.1.0 or later.
-   * WiTcontroller version 0.10 or later requires WiThrottleProtocol version 1.0.3 or later.
+   * DCCTrainController version 0.10 or later requires WiThrottleProtocol version 1.0.3 or later.
    * The *WiFi.h* and *ESPmDNS.h* libraries were automatically installed for me when I installed the esp32 boards, however you may need to install them manually.
    * Later versions of the esp board support are available and do appear to work, but if you have difficulties version 1.0.6 appears to be stable.
    * Later versions of the libraries generally should work, but if you have difficulties use the versions listed above.
-   * To get the WiTcontroller sketch I recommend using either the git command line, or the far more friendly 'GitHub Desktop' app.
+   * To get the DCCTrainController sketch I recommend using either the git command line, or the far more friendly 'GitHub Desktop' app.
 See instructions above.
    * If you receive and error related to Python, and you are on MacOs 12 and above please edit the platform file, change from python to python3 as follows; preferences->user/path/arduino/packages/hardware/esp32/version/platform.txt and edit the line that looks as follows:tools.gen_esp32part.cmd=python3 "{runtime.platform.path}/tools/gen_esp32part.py"

 ---

-## Using WiTController
+## Using DCCTrainController

 **Currently functioning:**
 - Provides a list of discovered SSIDs with the ability to choose one.
 When you select one: